epfl-ada/ada-2021-project-escouade/README.md

 ### Research Questions
 A list of research questions you would like to address during the project.
 - Who gives reviews on movies ?
     - genre/age
     - newspaper
     - professional field (?)
-    - occurence of the citation (number of URLs) (Focus on Weinstein scandal ?
+    - occurence of the citation (number of URLs)
+    - gender visibility
+(Focus on Weinstein scandal ?
 (2017 or 2018-2019 to limit the dataset)) (Positive or negative and correlate with the IMDb actors/producers/etc on it)

+- Memorability of movies using Quotebank
+    - subquestion by gendering

+- Using Quotebank to define how much about a movie is told (even without seeing it)
+    - example define genre only by the quotes
+    - predict ratings

 - Is there a correlation with the review on a movie and the genred figures involved in it ?
 - Compare ratings on IMDb with genred figures involved (ex. actors, producer, etc.)